Inequality in Hollywood: History of racial inequality in Hollywood

-According to the Writers Guild of America's 2016 Hollywood Writer's Report, race is a bigger factor in pay disparity than gender, putting minority women-even at the top levels- at the greatest disadvantage.
+According to the Writers Guild of America's 2016 Hollywood Writer's Report, race is a bigger factor in pay disparity than gender, putting minority women—even at the top levels—at the greatest disadvantage.
 The report also states that white men earned a median of $133,500 in 2014, whereas women collectively made a median of $118,293 and non-white writers even less: $100,649.
 Although the Guild declined to provide specific data for women of color, Asian writers collectively earned a median of $115,817; black writers $99,440 and Latino writers $84,200.
 The median earnings for Native American writers was $152,500, but there were only five employed Native scribes in 2014.

-African-American Inequality
+African-American inequality

 As Hollywood grew slowly at the beginning of the twentieth century, few roles were available for African-American actors.
 In 1915, the film Birth of a Nation was released, which has become known as "the most controversial film ever made in the United States."
 The film featured white actors in blackface, and it also portrayed the Ku Klux Klan as the saviors of society.
-The Jazz Singer, which was released in 1927, is another example of white actors using blackface, instead of films hiring black actors and actresses These early films influenced the early growth of racism in Hollywood.
+The Jazz Singer, which was released in 1927, is another example of white actors using blackface instead of hiring black actors and actresses.

 Recognition for African American performances throughout the history of motion pictures is awarded less often.
 Hattie McDaniel was the first ever African American to win an Oscar, which was in 1939 for Best Actress in a Supporting Role for the film Gone with the Wind.
 Steve McQueen is the only black director to win an Academy Award for Best Picture, which was for the film 12 Years a Slave.
 Only 4 African American actors have won Oscars for Best Actor in a Leading Role, and Halle Berry is the only black actress to have won an Oscar for Best Actress in a Leading Role.
 Jordan Peele and Geoffrey Fletcher are the only black men to have Oscars for in the Best Writing categories, respectively.
-In 2010, Fletcher won for Adapted Screenplay for Precious; Peele won for Original Screenplay for the film Get Out, which was in 2018.
-There is also a disparity in the budgets and box office grosses between films with white and non-white directors, with white director's budgets being higher on average.
+In 2010, Fletcher won for Adapted Screenplay for Precious; Peele won for Original Screenplay for the film Get Out in 2018.
+There is also a disparity in the budgets and box office grosses between films with white and non-white directors, with white directors' budgets being higher on average.

-There are other examples of racial inequality for African Americans in Hollywood beyond actors, actresses, and directors.
 In 2009, Disney introduced the first ever African American Princess, Tiana, in the movie The Princess and the Frog.